Welcome to –And Now The Podcast Starts!

 Ian Winterton is a film journalist, award-winning playwright, university lecturer, screenwriter and perfectly-positioned namedropper (prepare for frequent CLANG!ing).
 His website is ianwinterton.co.uk and his current projects include writing for Cutaway Comics and an upcoming audio adaptation of Ramsay Campbell’s The Hungry Moon for Room 5064 Productions.
 He loves horror deeply: his favourite film is The Exorcist.

-TD Velasquez – but you can call him Dan – is a well-informed fan of film and TV and is a reviewer for The Digital Fix and other websites.
+TD Velasquez – but you can call him Dan – is a well-informed fan of film and TV and is a reviewer for We Made This and The Digital Fix.
 With a degree in Film Studies, in a previous life he was an actor, playwright and fringe theatre producer.
 He has loved old horror films since he was a teenager, because they have always had the weird effect of making him feel grown up (something he never does at any other time), and blames his late and much-missed sister Maureen, who made him watch Stephen King’s It and Dr Terror’s House of Horrors when he was about 12.
 He’s always looking for new scary entertainment.

 Howard Whittock has been watching British horror films for as long as he can remember.
 In fact, such was his enthusiasm for vampires and monsters, his parents booked a holiday to Romania when he was ten so that he could visit Dracula’s castle.
 He is equally passionate about comedy (everything from Stan & Ollie to Vic & Bob), 1940s film noir and Columbo.
 He studied drama, film and drinking at Liverpool John Moores University and after graduation has worked unsteadily in the theatre.
 Having got into that habit of talking about the films that have given him so much pleasure in The Lee/Cushing Podcast, he greatly enjoys continuing this on — And Now The Podcast Starts!